dimitri-nicolo/calico/getting-started/bare-metal/installation/binary.md

 ---

 ### Big picture
-Install {{site.prodname}} binary on non-cluster hosts without a package manager.
+Install Calico Node as binary on non-cluster hosts without a package manager.

 ### Value
 Install {{site.prodname}} directly when a package manager isn't available, or your provisioning system can easily handle copying binaries to hosts.